Inmoresentum/InteractiveQuizApplication/README.md

    Furthermore, you have to create a database called `quiz_application_database` else you can override the configuration mentioned in the previous steps.

 5. For email sending and testing purpose while developing the application, we used [MailDev](https://maildev.github.io/maildev/) which you can easily set up through docker using their [latest image](https://hub.docker.com/r/maildev/maildev).
    If you are planning on overriding or changing the default configuration and then please consult with [application.properties](src/main/resources/application.properties) file.

+6. For storing images, videos and other objects, you will need to have [minio](https://min.io/) which is a S3 compatible object storage solution.
+   You can easily spin up container [minio container](https://min.io/docs/minio/container/index.html) using docker, or you can manually download docker for your respective platform from this [here](https://min.io/download#/linux).
+   Furthermore, you have to make sure that you create the necessary user account(s) with permissions.
+   Important thing to note that spring boot is expecting a bucket called **quiz_storage** already be there when the server starts.
+   So make sure to create it if it does not already exist
-6. And then finally Click the `play` icon which will start the spring boot application Alternatively, from the terminal use the included `maven` wrapper to build and run using
+7. And then finally Click the `play` icon which will start the spring boot application Alternatively, from the terminal use the included `maven` wrapper to build and run using
     ```shell
     ./mvnw clean install
     ```
-7. By default, the backed server should start at **http://localhost:8080**
+8. By default, the backed server should start at **http://localhost:8080**

-8. To check the OpenAPI documentation for created APIs, please visit **https://localhost:8080/swagger-ui.html**
+9. To check the OpenAPI documentation for created APIs, please visit **https://localhost:8080/swagger-ui.html**

 </details>